INF554/project-teampeace/README.md

 ```

 <!-- #### ![alt text](24.PNG)     -->
-    This photo is about mouseover and mouseout.
-    The pies have each id and common class named pathLine.
+    The pies have each id and a common class named pathLine.
 By using the id, we change the fill.
 And we deal with card.
-And the mouseout is same.
-So if user mousevovers, the color of each pie and card information are changed.
+If user mouse-overs, the colour of each pie and card information are changed.

 ## Scatter Plot
-    By mouseovering each circle, and then we can check information of each year with tooltips.
+    By doing mouseover each circle, and then we can check information of each year with tooltips.
 ### ![alt text](25.PNG)

 ## 0. Format your files and Load the csvfile.
 ### Bubble chart(The file named, WarAndTrade_From1870.csv)
-    To make csv file , we need the war data set and trade.
+    To make the CSV file, we need the war data set and trade.
 After processing them, we made the file, named WarAndTrade_From1870.csv.
-The file has information about year, the number of countries at wars, sum of trade amount. we upload the python file for processing data(554DataPreprocessing.py).
+The file has information about the year, the number of countries at wars, the sum of the trade amount.
+We upload the python file for processing data(554DataPreprocessing.py).
 #### ![alt text](505.PNG)

 ## 1. Implementation the scatter plot.
 ### 1-1 Explanation about scatter.component.html
-    For the scatter plot, we need to implement html code.
+    For the scatter plot, we need to implement HTML code.
 The code is located in this scatter.component.html.
     we can see the structure of each part such as where card and tooltips are located.
-    Based on this html code, we implement the scatter plot.
+    Based on this HTML code, we implement the scatter plot.
 ## 1-2 Explanation about scatter.component.html.ts
 ### About scatter plot
-    we implement js code in this file.
-For implementing this code, we made csv file.
-We explain the code in ts file.
+    We implement js code in this file.
+For implementing this code, we made the CSV file.
+We explain the code in the ts file.
 We select the div with scatterChart1Div.
 <!-- #### ![alt text](10.PNG)    -->